go-air/reach/README.md

 different kinds of inputs.
 Reach also uses some unique technology, making it reasonable to try out on inputs for which other methods (smv, abc, etc) have problems.
-It's proof engine is much faster than baseline IC3, but it is still a bit behind ABC/PDR on many problems.
+It's proof engine is much faster than baseline IC3, but it is still behind ABC/PDR on many problems.